sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 unicode name entities?
 Cf Test/unicodeAbbrs.py, showing that abbreviating each token but the last to the first 4 characters, only leads to

+options to set boolean attribute value? or just base on XSD?

 ==Other==